lindsayrr8/lindsayrr8.github.io/_posts/2025-02-06-my-new-blog-post.md

 # The monetary service life of vehicles
 • Vehicle Revenue Miles

-# The clocked hours of vehicles' monitary service
+# The clocked hours of vehicles' monetary service
 • Vehicle Revenue Hours

 # The number of people riding in the vehicles